timothy/java_shapes/README.md

 This will print out Ascii shapes with the text that the user chooses in the center of the shape.

-## IDE and Lanauge
+## IDE and Language

-This
+The IDE used while making this is NetBeans.

+The Language that this project uses is Java.

 ## Usage

-TODO: Write usage instructions
+This is a console app.
+After I compile it I use the NetBeans built in console to go through it.

 ## Contributing